-5 Steps for a Successful Loyalty Program
+5 Steps for a Successful Loyalty Program at Your Salon or Spa

 Client loyalty is vital to retaining your clients and obtaining new ones.
 As a salon or spa owner, your loyal customers are brand ambassadors to your business and are a big part of your revenue.
 So, how can you create a mutually-beneficial loyalty program that rewards your clients, but also improves your key performance indicators (KPIs), or “growth indicators” as we like to call them?